 Early Head Start is a vibrant and effective program for infants and toddlers serving more than 147,000 young children across the nation.
 The program offers comprehensive services to children and families, including early education, family engagement initiatives, health, mental health, nutrition and oral health services.
-Acelero Learning considers it imperative to meet the growing demand for Early Head Start services and add much-needed supply to the universe of higher quality infant/toddler care in Racine.
+Acelero Learning considers it imperative to meet the growing demand for Early Head Start services and add much-needed supply to the universe of higher quality infant/toddler care in Milwaukee.

 In order to support this grant, ALWI has partnered with community partners, leaders, and key partners to expand high-quality Early Head Start services.
 Senator Tammy Baldwin has praised the coming expansion: “We have a long tradition of supporting early childhood education in Wisconsin, and I’m proud to see this new investment in our youngest Wisconsinites.
 Head Start and Early Head Start programs make long-lasting differences in the lives of so many families.
 This grant funding will help Acelero Learning build on their work of putting Wisconsin children on a path to success."